 Components of an Invoice

 Invoice designs may differ, but they must contain all basic components.
 We’ve listed the necessary invoice components below, but you’re free to add more line items.
-With QuickBooks Online, there are different ways to customize invoices like adding new line items or modifying the overall design.
+If you use QuickBooks Online, you can read our guide on how to customize invoices on QBO, like adding new line items or modifying the overall design.

 In the sample invoice from QuickBooks Online, you’ll see an email address included below the company’s business address—and it’s important in case the payor of the invoice wants to dispute the invoice amount or details.
 Note that on QuickBooks Online invoices, you may even add logos and modify color schemes.